yfarjoun/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 ## Important notes

 - Runtime parameters are optimized for Broad's Google Cloud Platform implementation.
-- When the pipeline runs in the **dragen_functional_equivalency_mode**, it produces functionally equivalent outputs to the DRAGEN pipeline.
+- When the pipeline runs in the **dragen_functional_equivalence_mode**, it produces functionally equivalent outputs to the DRAGEN pipeline.
 - Additional information about the GATK tool parameters and the DRAGEN-GATK best practices pipeline can be found on the [GATK support site](https://gatk.broadinstitute.org/hc/en-us).

 ## Contact us